Long before the COVID-19 pandemic started burning through our planet, the networks were already battling another scourge: ransomware.

 Security hygiene is crucial.
 Keeping data well segmented and following preventive and detective procedures to ensure new vulnerabilities are discovered and rooted out quickly help.
 A good and responsive backup and restore can minimize the pain of disruptions.

-For hackers, who can now trade privileged credentials the dark web, proactive measures are more difficult.
+For hackers, who can now trade privileged credentials on the dark web, proactive measures are more difficult.
 It is also where vendors should play their part.

 “I believe much of the responsibility to stay ahead of the attackers should belong to the vendors who are providing security solutions to companies,” he says.